 Stay in touch with how you’re feeling.
 It’s normal to feel uncomfortable discussing these topics.
 If you’re your doctor or nurse makes you feel uncomfortable in how they respond to you, you may want to try seeing someone else.

 For more information

-Check out the Intro to STDs fact sheet for more information on you sexual health.
+Check out the Intro to STIs fact sheet for more information on you sexual health.